-Software Supply Chain Management the Newest Trend
+Software Supply Chain Configuration the Newest Trend

-When we look at this concept from the perspective of software development, we will soon see that it is a new form of Software Configuration Management.
+When we look at this concept from the software development perspective, we will soon see that it is a new form of Software Configuration Management.
 Yes, the new SCM is SCM.
 The core of Supply Chain Management is the process of controlling changes in software.
-The new SCM expands our old practices to consider all ‘raw materials’ which we manage as part of our software build and package step.
+The new SCM expands our old practices to consider all ‘raw materials’ that we manage as part of our software build and package step.
 Companies purchase and download open-source libraries used in their in-house software.